ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 Checkout the [dictionary package](#dictionary-package)!

+> ❗ These components will have a breaking change in `v0.4.0`, split up into own modules, [see issue](https://github.com/ui-schema/ui-schema/issues/100)

 ## Translation

 The `t` prop of `UIMetaProvider` and `UIGenerator` supports complex translators for dynamic translations and with any translation library.